My Bio and This Blog's Purpose

 The longest is the North Coast Hiawatha at 2,096 miles while the shortest is the Atlanta-Fort Worth service at 870 miles (50 hours vs 22 hours).

 My only gripe is that neither one of these two routes should have been forced to use the Corridor ID Program just to secure funding.
-That's a lage failing on Amtrak and the feds.
+That's a large failing on Amtrak and the feds.

 Direct Chicago-Florida service is long overdue as it hasn't had as much as connecting service in 32 years.
 This is a missing need since the late 1970s and the reroute via Atlanta would serve more people along better tracks.